 You focus on growing your business, we’ll handling protecting your family.

 There are two Small Business Estate Planning Packages: the Will-based Package and the Trust-based Package.
 All of our packages come with a Free 3 year review to discuss an important changes in your life.

 Now you may be wondering which package should I choose?
-My recommendation is that you give us schedule a Free Telephone Consultation to discuss the options, but for some clients the Trust based Package is best for several reasons – it’s completely private; you bypass Probate Court and the delays; your assets transfer immediately and aren't frozen by the banks; and you save on legal fees related to Probate Court, Probate Court costs and estate taxes depending on the size of the business.Let's take an important step together.
+My recommendation is that you give us Schedule a Consultation to discuss the options, but for some clients the Trust based Package is best for several reasons – it’s completely private; you bypass Probate Court and the delays; your assets transfer immediately and aren't frozen by the banks; and you save on legal fees related to Probate Court, Probate Court costs and estate taxes depending on the size of the business.Let's take an important step together.